codeofnode/response-builder/readme.md

 >In some cases we want to handle response for many places that deal with same request/response.
 In such cases we can build the builder once and use throught the that route function.

 ## Best Practice
-In a node application, we can setup a middleware where we can build the `responseBuilder` and associate it with res. eg.
+In a express like application, we can setup a middleware where we can build the `responseBuilder` and associate it with res. eg.
 ```javascript
   // example of setup middleware, (considering express.io being used)
   app.use(function(req,res,next){